-This article about what clothes to bring to the UK was updated by the Great British Mag content team on 5 September, 2019
+This article was updated by the Great British Mag content team on 21 Dec 2021.

 Even though the Mackintosh (raincoat) and Wellington boots (tall waterproof boots) were both created in the UK and despite the UK having a reputation for being a rainy and damp country we do have distinct seasons for which you’ll need different types of clothing.

 However, being an island, the UK does get all sorts of crazy weather blowing in across the ocean.
 With hot summers, icy winters, and everything in between, Brits need to be prepared for just about any kind of weather.

 No matter when you arrive during the year, this is what you’ll need to get you through the many climatic changes you’ll experience.

 What clothes to bring to the UK

 A warm winter coat.
 You will need to invest in a winter coat that keeps out the icy winds and snow that the winter brings, regardless of what part of the UK you’ll be coming too.

 A waterproof coat.
 The UK is famous for its rainy climate, even though it’s not in the top 10 list of rainiest countries in the world, making it a necessity to have a good rain coat.